Jonathan Do Marcolino

-Arsène Jonathan Do Marcolino (born 31 January 2006) is a professional footballer who plays as a left-back for the Championnat National club Bourg-en-Bresse, on loan from Rennes II.
+Arsène Jonathan Do Marcolino (born 10 May 2006) is a professional footballer who plays as a left-back for club Annecy.
 Born in France, he plays for the Gabon national team.

 Club career

 Do Marcolino is a product of the youth academies of the French clubs US Lavalloise, Stade Lavallois, and Rennes.
 On 8 July 2025, he signed his first professional contract with Rennes until 2028.
 On 10 July 2025, he joined Bourg-en-Bresse on a season-long loan in the Championnat National.

 International career

 Born in France, Do Marcolino is of Gabonese descent and holds dual French-Gabonese citizenship.
 He made one appearance for the France U16s in 2022 where he scored a goal.
 He was called up to the senior Gabon national team for a set of 2026 FIFA World Cup qualification matches in November 2025.

 Personal life

-Do Marcolino comes from a family of footballers: his father Arsène, uncle Fabrice, and cousin Alan Do Marcolino are all professional footballers.
+Do Marcolino comes from a family of footballers: his father Arsène, uncle Fabrice, and cousins Alan and Henrick Do Marcolino are all professional footballers.